 In general, students complete the full set of courses outlined in the program.
 It is possible to transfer a limited number of graduate credits.
 However, this credit must meet the following criteria:

 Please check with the program coordinator about specific situations and Transfer Evaluation Forms.

 This program is designed to improve an individual's teaching skills, as well as prepare educators for possible positions in school leadership.

 No. This program is designed for graduate students who hold a recognized teaching license.
 There is no licensure attached to this graduate degree.

 To enroll in this program, students must be teaching in an international school and hold a bachelor's degree in teaching from a U.S. regionally accredited institution or equivalent.

 Please complete the online interest form to the right to express your interest in joining a future cohort designed for K-12 teacher leaders in American International Schools.
-The next cohort is scheduled to begin Spring 2019.
+The next cohort is scheduled to begin Summer 2019.
 We will use the information you provide to send you program updates, including important information about application deadlines.